kosiorkosa47/devops-agent/README.md

 **Built with ❤️ for the DevOps community**

-🤖 *A true AI agent that executes DevOps operations, not just suggests them.*
+🤖 *The most complete AI DevOps platform - from framework to production deployment*

+**Why ATLAS is different:**
+- 🎯 Complete application, not just a framework
+- ✅ Enterprise approval workflow built-in
+- 📊 Full observability and cost optimization
+- 🔐 Production-ready security from day one
+- 📚 Comprehensive documentation and runbooks